-Inspired by my pineapple upside down cake recipe, this boldly spiced upside-down pear gingerbread cake combines your favorite holiday spices with juicy pears, brown sugar caramel sauce, and cool whipped cream.
+Inspired by my pineapple upside down cake and apple upside down cake recipes, this boldly spiced upside down pear gingerbread cake combines your favorite holiday spices with juicy pears, brown sugar caramel sauce, and whipped cream.
 Serving warm brings out the flavors AND makes this a quick holiday dessert.

 I’m convinced you need no other cake this holiday season.